JoDoDev/PlayBook/docs/types.md

 # PlayBook Types

 #### Defaults
-When there is nothing special in the error object
+When there is nothing special in the Error Object
-it doesn't need to be written.
+it does not need to be written.

 Client: